 Please click here to download a full version of my curriculum vitae.

-Matthew teaches the required core strategy course in INSEAD's MBA program, which in 2016 was ranked as #1 in the world by the Financial Times.
+Matthew teaches the required core strategy course in INSEAD's MBA program, which in 2016 and 2017 was ranked the #1 MBA program in the world by the Financial Times.
 He previously served as the head Teaching Fellow for the undergraduate social entrepreneurship course at Harvard College.

 Matthew completed his doctoral training at Harvard Business School.
 Prior to his academic career, he was a consultant with the Bridgespan Group, a management consultancy serving social sector organizations.
 He is a graduate of the Pennsylvania State University and a past Fulbright scholar.